CATEGORIES OF MEMBERSHIP

 i) No person shall take away, or permit to be taken away from the Club premises under any pretext whatever, or damage or destroy any newspaper, pamphlet, book or other article, which is the property of the Club.

-ii) No paper, notice or placard, written or printed, shall be put up in the Clubhouse or on the course without the sanction of the General Manager.
-A notice posted by the General Manager may not be altered, defaced or removed.
+ii) No paper, notice or placard, written or printed, shall be put up in the Clubhouse or on the course without the sanction of the General Manager/Club Secretary.
+A notice posted by the General Manager/Club Secretary may not be altered, defaced or removed.

-iii) Dogs are to be admitted to the 19th Bar in the Clubhouse if under close control.
+iii) Dogs may be admitted to the 19th Bar in the Clubhouse if under close control.
 Those taking dogs with them when playing on the course must keep them under proper control and avoid any inconvenience to other players, damage to the course or harrying other animals.

 iv) The Clubhouse shall not be used for any unlawful purpose.

-v) An alphabetical list of Members shall be displayed in the Clubhouse.
+v) An alphabetical list of Members shall be displayed on the Club’s website in addition to being displayed on the Intelligent Golf (“IG”) app.

 17. MEMBERS OF GOLFING SOCIETIES, GOLF CLUBS OR OTHER GROUPS